Mui tsai

-Arab World
+Arab world

 There was a long history of Chinese girls being sold to the Muslim harems in Aceh on Sumatra, where they were used as concubines (sex slaves); from Aceh, the Mui Tsai girls could be exported further for sale to Arabia.

 This slave trade was officially termed adoption in order to avoid scrutiny from the authorities, since the colonial powers in the Dutch East Indies had banned slavery, and it was known to continue during the Interwar period.

 In 1922, Rashid Rida, editor of the progressive Egyptian newspaper al-Manar, condemned the purchase of Chinese slave girls for concubinage and denied that it should be considered as legitimate.

-A report about slavery in Hejaz in the 1920s stated that Arab men considered buying concubines from a slave market as a cheaper alternative to marriage, and girls were sold for different prices depending on race, with African Ethiopian girls being sold for $100, while Christian Chinese girls where sold for $500.
+A report about slavery in Hejaz in the 1920s stated that Arab men considered buying concubines from a slave market as a cheaper alternative to marriage, and girls were sold for different prices depending on race, with African Ethiopian girls being sold for $100, while Christian Chinese girls were sold for $500.

 During the 1930s, slavery in Yemen was given attention in the Advisory Committee of Experts on Slavery (ACE).
 The report to ACE about Hadhramaut described the existence of Chinese girls trafficked from Singapore for enslavement as concubines, Indian women trafficked to Hadrhamaut to be sold by their husbands, and Indian children officially taken there for religious studies, only to be sold upon arrival.

 The British tried to convince the coastal local rulers of the Aden Protectorate to sign an agreement to ban the slave trade, but by January 1939, few had done so.